ezza/operation-great-justice/README.md

 Appended with adjectives and nouns from Simple English Wikipedia :
   - https://simple.wikipedia.org/wiki/Adjective
   - https://simple.wikipedia.org/wiki/BE_1500
-Appended with 4 letter adjectives from http://wordlist.sourceforge.net/ Thanks for that.
+Appended with selection of simple sounding adjectives from http://wordlist.sourceforge.net/ Appended with selection of simple sounding nouns from http://wordlist.sourceforge.net/ Thanks for that.

 ## Installation